 Our office is located at Mooloolaba Marina on Parkyn Parade, Mooloolaba.
 There’s ample parking.
 Click HERE to see a map.
 Course location will be advised for individual courses.

-On satisfactory completion you will be issued with your MROCP certificate.
+On satisfactory completion you will be issued with your MROCP/LROCP certificate.
 The course includes handbook, notes, practical sessions and exam.